tomaszemek/kali-docs/encryption.md

 Notes:

--It might occur that the cryptsetup luksFormat command in the following block refuses to act due to device in use.
+- It might occur that the cryptsetup luksFormat command in the following block refuses to act due to device in use.
 I tried to find the culprit but haven't.
 The device was unmounted and there was no open handle to it, yet no chance.
 I personally suspect VirtualBox to be causing it somehow as without Virtualbox installed there was no issue.

 Warning: